rejsmont/LabDB/README.md

 ### Need more help?

 Have a look at [Symfony framework documentation](http://symfony.com/doc/current/book/index.html) - LabDB uses Symfony framework.
 You can also request support from the author.
-Contributions are welcome!
+Contributions are welcome.
+Donations are even more welcome :)